Gas and electricity glossary

 Business plans Businesses often use gas and electricity in larger quantities than personal users.
 To offer the best value, suppliers sell gas and electricity at rates that suit the needs of business in the form of business plans.

 Capped plans By choosing a capped plan, you pay the same amount for energy units over a set period of time.
 What you pay does not change whether electricity and gas prices rise or fall.

-Commission for Energy Regulation (CER) The Commission for Energy Regulation (CER) is the regulator for the electricity and natural gas sectors in Ireland. energycustomers.ie is the Commissions for Energy Regulation’s website for domestic electricity and natural gas consumers.
-Information and advice for consumers on all energy issues can be found on both of these websites.
+Commission for Regulation of Utilities (CRU) The Commission for Regulation of Utilities (CRU) is the regulator for the electricity and natural gas sectors in Ireland.
+The CRU has lots of information for domestic electricity and natural gas consumers.

 Direct debit Direct debits are payments that are taken from your bank account when your bill is due.
 Suppliers usually offer discounts for customers who choose to pay using this option.
 These discounts can be substantial, making paying by direct debit one of the cheapest ways to pay for your gas and electricity.

 Dual fuel Many companies supply both gas and electricity.
 When you choose to buy your gas and electricity from the same supplier, you use a dual fuel plan.
 Discounts are often offered to customers who choose this plan.

 Estimated bills Estimated bills are different to other price plans in that, rather than measuring the amount of electricity you use, your electricity supplier will estimate monthly levels of consumption.
 This estimate is based on either your previous usage, or a standard usage.
 You then pay for the estimated amount every month or quarter.
 After this period, your electricity supplier will read your meter and tell you how much electricity you have actually used.
 This usage will provide the basis for your next estimated bill.